billybjork/pixel-toaster/README.md

 - **Context-Aware** – Provides the LLM with context about your OS, shell, FFmpeg version, and files in the current directory for better results.
 - **File Detection** – Automatically detects common video, image, and audio files to help with batch processing.
 - **Batch Processing** – Generates shell loops (e.g., `for file in *.mp4; do ... done`) when your prompt implies multiple files.
-- **Error Handling & Retry** – If an FFmpeg command fails, `pixel-toaster` captures the error and asks the LLM to correct it.
+- **Error Handling & Retry** – If an FFmpeg command fails, `toast` captures the error and asks the LLM to correct it.
 - **Managed Configuration** – Interactive setup for your API key; stored in `~/.config/pixel-toaster/config.json` (or XDG-compliant path).
 - **Dry Run Mode** – Use `--dry-run` to preview commands without running them.
 - **Explicit File Input** – Use `--file` to specify a particular input file.